red-collar-official/flutter_kore/packages/umvvm/doc/navigation.md

 }
 ```

-<b>AppTab</b> here can be any immutable model class - it will be used as a key to map of <b>GlobalKey</b> objects for tab navigation.
-For example it can be model class with icon name and id.
+`AppTab` here can be any immutable model class—it will be used as a key to a map of `GlobalKey` objects for tab navigation.
+For example, it can be a model class with an icon name and id.

 You also need to override navigation interactor settings to set default values for required fields.
 You can see all needed values in the example above.

-Also you need to override <b>setCurrentTab</b> method to keep current tab value in state.
-State can be any immutable object like in any other interactor.
+Also, you need to override the `setCurrentTab` method to keep the current tab value in the state.
+The state can be any immutable object like in any other interactor.

-If app does not contains tab (nested) navigation then you can skip tab related methods:
+If the app does not contain tab (nested) navigation, then you can skip tab-related methods:

 ```dart
 @singleton